 - someone who has been face to face with someone who has COVID-19, while that person was infectious, for more than 15 minutes cumulative over the course of a week, or

-- someone who has been in the same closed space with someone who has COVID-19, while that person was infectious, for more than 2 hours.
+- someone who has been in the same closed space with someone who has COVID-19, while that person was infectious, for more than 2 hours, or

-If you think you are a close contact of someone with confirmed COVID-19 and you haven’t been called by the Communicable Disease Control (CDC) team at ACT Health, you can contact CDC through the COVID-19 Helpline on (02) 6207 7244.
+If you think you are a close contact of someone with confirmed COVID-19 and you haven’t been called by the ACT Health, you can contact ACT Health through the COVID-19 Helpline on (02) 6207 7244.

 What does it mean to be in quarantine?

 Being quarantined at home means that you need to stay at home.
 Being quarantined in a hotel means that you need to stay in your hotel room.
 You cannot go to work, school, or public areas, such as shops, cafes or restaurants.
 You need to tell people not to visit you while you are quarantined.

 If there are other people living in your home who are not also in quarantine, you should keep yourself separate from them as much as possible.

 While in quarantine, you need to monitor yourself closely for any symptoms of COVID-19, such as fever, cough, sore throat or shortness of breath.
 If you develop any of these symptoms, you should arrange to get tested for COVID-19.
 ACT Health will contact you each day to check whether you have symptoms.